jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10 - Epilogue.md

 The job sucks.
 Drivers are "hallowed customers" who want normal now!
 The only tools we adjusters had was telephone, email, voicemail, checkbook, google, and a supervisor telling us to hurry up or get fired.

-Beyond st-st-stress ~~stressful~~.
-Very emotionally taxing.
+Beyond st-st-stress ~~stressful~~, very emotionally taxing.
 Until you speak with a driver who is a real person.

 Real people, whose car accident wasn't an inconvience, but a life changing horror.
 Maybe they lost an arm.
 Maybe their friend is in the Intensive Care Unit, maybe their kid burned alive twelve hours ago.